Recycling in Apartment Buildings

-Moreover, of the 37 million residents of California, 7.1 million live in a multifamily dwelling (apartments), yet only 40 percent have access to a convenient recycling program.
-Even in single family homes, no more than 70 percent have access to curbside recycling.
-Apartments or multifamily dwellings account for 8 percent (3.3 million tons) of the disposed waste stream in California, but only 15% of this waste is actually diverted from landfills.
+Over seven million Californians live in apartment buildings, yet only 40 percent have access to a convenient recycling program.
+This is compared to 70 percent of houses that have access to curbside recycling.
+Apartments generate 8 percent (3.3 million tons) of the disposed waste stream in California, but only 15% of this waste is recycled.